Kavanagh Building: History

 It was at the time the highest skyscraper in Latin America.
-As the apartments in the new building were aimed at the upper middle classes, no expense was spared in its construction in order to ensure a result of the highest quality.
+As the apartments in the new building were aimed at the affluent upper middle classes, no expense was spared in its construction.
 All 105 apartments contained the latest in technological advances, including central air conditioning, twelve Otis elevators, and state-of-the-art plumbing.
-Those on the upper floors have exquisite terrace gardens with views of the river, parks and the city.
+Upper-floor apartments have terrace gardens with views of the river, parks and the city.